Chief community officer is the new CMO – TechCrunch

 Bust the myth of the pipeline problem

-The lack of diversity in Silicon Valley, from the check-writers to the employees, has often been chalked up to the pipeline problem: the idea that there isn’t enough enough diverse, qualified talent to fill roles.
+The lack of diversity in Silicon Valley, from the check writers to the employees, has often been chalked up to the pipeline problem: The idea that there isn’t enough diverse, qualified talent to fill roles.
 But recent research underscores how aged, and flawed, this mindset might be.
 Reporter Megan Rose Dickey interviewed Dr. Joy Lisi Rankin, a research lead for gender, race and power in artificial intelligence at the AI Now Institute.

 Here’s what to know, according to Rankin: